pylipp/financeager/README.md

 	> financeager --help
 	> financeager <subcommand> --help

+You can turn on printing debug messages to the terminal using the `--verbose` option, e.g.

+    > financeager print --verbose

 ### More Goodies

 - `financeager` will store requests if the server is not reachable (the timeout is configurable).
 The offline backup is restored the next time a connection is established.
 This feature is only available when running financeager with flask.